 1) Stop process and go to error handling process.

-The handling of unknown, unexpected or erroneous HTTP request message IEs shall provide for the forward compatibility of the HTTP APIs used for the service based interfaces.
+The handling of unknown, unexpected or erroneous HTTP request message IEs shall provide for the forward compatibility of the HTTP APIs used for the service-based interfaces.
 Therefore, the sending HTTP entity shall be able to safely include in a message a new optional IE. Such an IE may also have a new type.
 A receiving HTTP entity shall behave as specified in clause 5.2.7.2.

+If a received HTTP response message contains unknown IEs (Information Elements within the JSON body), the NF may discard those IEs and it shall process the rest of the response message, as long as it is compliant with the OpenAPI schema definition of such response message.

+If a received HTTP response message contains IEs not compliant with the schema defined in the corresponding OpenAPI specification (e.g., because the schema of the response body prohibits the presence of additional IEs or constrains their types), the NF shall stop processing such response message and go to error handling process.